vmware-archive/cbapi/server_apis/proto/README.md

 Note: There is also the posix_spawn() system call which can function like fork(), exec(), or both depending on how it's called.
 For the purpose of keeping discussion here simple, we will treat it logically like a fork() and then an exec().

-Typically a Posix process will create a child process by first performing an fork(), which creates a new process id, then the process will perform an exec() from within the new child process.
+Typically a Posix process will create a child process by first performing a fork(), which creates a new process id, then the process will perform an exec() from within the new child process.
 This causes the process to adopt a new image and execute as a new process.